grame-cncm/faustdoc/src/manual/syntax.md

 The `soundfile("label[url:{'path1';'path2';'path3'}]", n)` primitive allows for the access a list of externally defined sound resources, described as the list of their filename, or complete paths.
 The `soundfile("label[url:path]", n)` simplified syntax allows to use a single file.
 A `soundfile` has:

-* two inputs: the sound number (as a integer between 0 and 255 checked at compilation time), and the read index in the sound (which will access the last sample of the sound if the read index is greater than the sound length)
+* two inputs: the sound number (as a integer between 0 and 255 as a [constant numerical expression](#constant-numerical-expressions)), and the read index in the sound (which will access the last sample of the sound if the read index is greater than the sound length)
 * two fixed outputs: the first one is the currently accessed sound length in frames, the second one is the currently accessed sound nominal sample rate
 * several more outputs for the sound channels themselves